 Knowing Your Maximum Borrowing Eligibility

-Unless you are familiar and up to date with the credit guidelines of each bank in Malaysia, it can be very difficult to determine the max home loan amount available to you.
+Unless you are familiar and up-to-date with the credit guidelines of each bank in Malaysia, it can be very difficult to determine the maximum home loan amount that's available to you.
 This is especially so for businessmen, foreigners, Singaporeans, and Malaysians working overseas.

-Once you have an idea of how much you can borrow you can search for the best loans available with our Home Loan Comparison tool.
+Once you have an idea of how much you can borrow, you can then proceed to search for the best loans available with our Home Loan Comparison tool!